 About Queen Elizabeth II Botanic Park

-This 65-acre site in the Cayman Islands is made up of five themed gardens, woodland trails, a lake and wetlands, a nursery, and a visitor’s centre.
+This 65-acre site in the Cayman Islands is made up of seven themed gardens, woodland trails, a lake and wetlands, a nursery, and a visitor’s centre.

 It is home to the endangered Blue Iguana Recovery Programme, the rare Ghost Orchid, the Banana Orchid (Cayman’s national flower), the Cayman Parrot (Cayman’s national bird), various native and endemic butterflies and much more.

 You can explore the Heritage Garden and learn how Caymanians lived in days of old; take a stroll through the Colour Garden, Woodland Trail, the Xerophytic Garden or the Orchid Boardwalk, the soon to be complete Children’s Garden, or just relax and picnic by the lake– a favourite place for birdwatching.
 Located on Frank Sound Road in North Side, the Botanic Park is approximately a 40-minute drive from George Town.

 Blue Iguana Safari

 Grand Cayman’s famed “Blue Dragons” are found at the Queen Elizabeth II Botanic Park.
 Once numbering in the tens of thousands, by 2001 there were thought to be fewer than 25 Blue Iguanas left in the wild of the Cayman Islands.

 Alternatively, you can book a guided 45 minute tour.
 Your guide will walk you through the facility, introduce you to some of the programme’s star breeders and explain how the Blue Iguana Recovery Programme has brought these endangered species back from the brink of extinction.
 Tours operate at the Queen Elizabeth II Botanic Park, Monday-Saturday 10am and 11am.
 All profit goes to the programme.
 Bookings are not required, but recommended.
 For prices and to book please contact the National Trust www.nationaltrust.org.ky.